 All of the steps involved including the definition of the scope and the involvement of the companies that make it up, the design of an ad hoc consolidation package, the definition of accounting standards and group evaluation rules and the production of the final version of the consolidated accounts require careful consideration and thoughtful decisions on the part of management.

 The legal framework, the size and style of the group, the use or purpose of the consolidated information and the granularity of analysis sought are all key factors that will condition both the overall consolidation process and the selection of a software processing and support tool.

-Let’s analyse a few key steps of the consolidation process
+Let’s analyse the 3 key steps of the consolidation process

 Defining the scope of consolidation raises some difficulties.
 The holding percentage alone is often not enough to determine whether the group has exclusive or joint control or significant influence over acquired and incorporated companies.